pichmonnin/NLP_trajectory_control_uav/README.md

-# UAV Obstacle Avoidance 🚀
+# Implementation of Reinforcement learning algorithms for local PathPlanning and NLP for Global Path Planning 🚀

 ## 📌 Prerequisites